SpectrumGM/speed-chess-prediction-2024-/README.md

 | Features | 14 |
 | Match-level Accuracy | 87.5% (Round 1) |

-> **Note:** 60% accuracy on individual blitz/bullet games translates to 87%+ accuracy on full matches (39 games each) due to the Law of Large Numbers — variance decreases as sample size increases.
+> **Note:** 60% accuracy on individual blitz,bullet games translates to 87%+ accuracy on full matches (39 games each) due to the Law of Large Numbers — variance decreases as sample size increases.

 ## Feature Importance